releasehub-samples/bring-your-own-terraform-example/README.md

 Refer to the `main` branch for deployment instructions.

-### Run local container
+### Test locally as a container

-You can optionally run a local Docker container to mimick the way Release will run your Terraform container in a real environment.
+You can run a local Docker container to mimick the way Release will run your Terraform container in a real environment.

 1. Complete any prerequisites on described on the `main` branch of this repo.